Yandex Cloud

 • Deleting a label

-You can edit a registry name or description and manage registry labels.
+You can update a registry name or description and manage registry labels.

 To access a registry, use its ID or name.
-For information about how to get the registry ID or name, see Getting information about registries
+For information on how to get the ID or name of a registry, see Getting information about registries.

 Management console